 Origin - Native to U.S.

-Other info. - The spurs of
+Other info. - The morphologically unusual flowers of this species make it impossible

-the petals contain nectaries and are very attractive to insects equipped
+The spurs of the petals contain nectaries and are very attractive to insects equipped

 with long proboscises.
 This and other species of Aquilegia